 3. Find a mentor.

 - As you network and meet other professionals, identify mentors who can provide career guidance.
 Your mentor(s) may help open doors once you embark on your job search.
-Join the Career Network to reach out to alumni working in fields of your interest for career advice.
+Join the Trojan Network to reach out to alumni working in fields of your interest for career advice.

 - Identify key skills and experiences you need to develop to stay competitive in the job market.
 Find opportunities to develop these skills as a student.

 - Seek out top employers that you want to work for and participate in recruiting events.